 Our savory Slow Cooker Pulled Pork is a delicious meal that we like to enjoy with Sweet Potatoes Mashed with Cumin Sage Butter.
 A little effort up front, then the rest of the yummy magic takes place in the slow cooker over 8 plus hours.
-Note this recipe calls for 8 hours of marinating the pork, so it does require some advance planning.
-Recently we have tested it successfully with shorter marinating times of about 2 hours.
+Note the original recipe calls for 8 hours of marinating the pork, so it does require some advance planning.
+Recently we have tested it successfully with shorter marinating times ranging from 30 minutes to 2 hours.

 I love pulled pork, so not sure why it took so long for me to get around to coming up with a good slow cooker pulled pork recipe to share here.
 Perhaps it is because I hadn’t had the best results trying to slow cook pork shoulder in the oven.
 But when our 10 year old came up with the request that I make “pork three ways”, I figured it was time to try making pulled pork again.